 LDAs are responsible for all USDA foods received from their Food Bank.
-LDAs should check the temperature of dry storage areas (ventilation), refrigerators and freezers on a daily basis using the temperature control chart included, conduct pest control inspections monthly, and rotate your inventory.
+LDAs should check the temperature of dry storage areas (ventilation), refrigerators and freezers daily using the temperature control chart included, conduct pest control inspections monthly, and rotate your inventory.
 Date all inventory when you receive it.
 Check pack date and use oldest date first.